 Some fires were hit by brief rain showers, a welcome respite during a summer in which rainfall has been up to 90 per cent less than usual.
-Although at least one enormous fire was reported out of the Anchorage District of the BLM, Cartier said most of the personnel and equipment was in a chart kept by the BLM since the first fire started July 7 paints an incredible picture of "fire-busts" breaking out across the tundra every week since then.
+Although at least one enormous fire was reported out of the Anchorage District of the BLM, Cartier said most of the personnel and equipment was in use in the northern district.

+A chart kept by the BLM since the first fire started July 7 paints an incredible picture of "fire-busts" breaking out across the tundra every week since then.
 During one week, 40 new lightening fires were reported in one day; the following day, 27 new fires broke out.